 Although most drug and alcohol rehab clients are admitted to an inpatient program for intensive treatment, it’s not the only available option.
 For those who do not require the same level of treatment as inpatient care, outpatient programs provide a more flexible alternative.

 If you are new to the idea of addiction rehab, you may not know the difference between treatment types or how to choose the best program for your needs.
-On this page, we’ll take a look at different types of outpatient rehab, when they’re used, who is eligible to participate, and what kinds of benefits clients can expect.
+On this page, we’ll take a look at different types of outpatient rehab in Orange County, when they’re used, who is eligible to participate, and what kinds of benefits clients can expect.

 Clients in outpatient treatment are required to attend three group sessions each week.
 Clients are also required to attend an individual session every other week, during which they turn in assignments and work to complete the objectives of their treatment plan.
 Participation in a 12-step recovery program is also required.
 Each client must attend at least four meetings per week and be actively working the 12 steps with a sponsor.